Into Windows

 Restore Windows 10 to an earlier date step4

-Step 5: If all restore points are not visible, click the option labelled Show more restore points to view all restore points.
+Step 5: If all restore points are not visible, click the option labeled Show more restore points to view all restore points.

 Restore Windows 10 to an earlier date step5

-As you can see in the picture above, latest restore point appears at the top and with date, time and description.
+As you can see in the picture above, the latest restore point appears at the top and with date, time, and description.

 It’s a good idea to know what all programs will be uninstalled when you restore your system using a specific date.
 To know affected programs, select the restore point that you want to use to restore your system, and then click Scan for affected programs.

 As you can see, Windows will display all programs and drivers that will be deleted when you restore your system using the selected restore point.
-If a program is updated post creating a restore point, the previous version of the program will be restored.
+If an application is updated post creating a restore point, the previous version of the program will be restored.

 Restore Windows 10 to an earlier date step7